 On March 20, 2012, I joined Tracy Child, Esq. of Riker, Danzig, Scherer, Hyland & Perretti LLP in presenting “Legal Issues in the Review of Non-Profit Websites” as a teleconference for the Pro Bono Partnership.
-This Summer, I’ll be updating an article on the same topic so stay tuned.
+Website legal review is important for all businesses, whether for-profit or non-profit, from the website development stage through ongoing maintenance.
 If you are not familiar with the Pro Bono Partnership, here is a little more about them:

 They are a wonderful organization with a great team.
 If you are an attorney, I strongly encourage you to check out the Pro Bono Partnership website and see if there are any volunteer opportunities that match your areas of expertise.